 We all want to be fit, but what that means can vary widely among individuals.
 For some people, you’re not fit unless you’re exercising and building up all your muscles, even your jaw muscles.
 For these people, there’s the Jawzrsize.

-Although this tool does have some potential benefits, and may even be useful in the treatment of TMJ , it also has the potential to do some serious damage if not used properly.
-That’s why you should talk to a neuromuscular dentist before starting Jawzrsize.
+Although this tool does have some potential benefits, and may even be useful in the treatment of TMJ, it also has the potential to do some serious damage if not used properly.
+That’s why you should do your research before falling for any gimmicks.

 How Jawzrsize Works